Summer SchoolAcademic Sessions

 In a fast-evolving world, it is increasingly recognised that education needs to cover more than just traditional subjects if students are going to be equipped to flourish now and in the future.
 We do not have a set curriculum or course books that the classes follow.
 Each week, the teachers plan their lessons ‘from scratch’, with the classes based on that week’s educational excursion.

-This summer school programme provides 22 hours of class-based teaching per week, a full schedule of on and off-site activities and full day off-site excursions twice a week.
+This summer school programme provides 22 hours of instruction-based teaching per week, a full schedule of on and off-site activities and full day off-site excursions twice a week.

 - Knowledge-based sessions - Contains subject-specific learning objectives where students may learn topics like history, politics or International Relations.